 Note: If Praxis funding is used to support the experience, there may be requirements in addition to those outlined here.

-- Have your practicum supervisor complete the Supervisor Evaluation Form.
-Then meet with your concentration adviser to discuss your experience and sign the form.
+- Have your practicum supervisor complete their portion of the Supervisor Evaluation Form, then meet with your concentration adviser to discuss your experience and sign the form.
 Completed forms should be submitted to Joanne.

 - Participate in the Concentration Reflection Program (dinners, meetings, retreats, etc.) during both your junior and senior years.

 The forms mentioned above can be found on our Forms page.

 With your advisers approval, a practical experience completed before entering the Sustainable Food Concentration may be accepted provided that it consisted of at least 100 hours, and took place after your senior year of high school and within 2 years of matriculating at Smith.
 Please consult your concentration adviser, and then document your experience by completing the Practical Experience Approval Form retroactively with your concentration adviser.